“What should I get a moped or scooter?” If this is the question that’s bothering you, then you’ve landed at the right place!

 While Hawaii law mandates that riders under 18 wear helmets it is not legally required.
 However, wearing helmets is strongly recommended for safety reasons.

-Scooters have higher speed capabilities and can reach a top speed of 55 mph or more, making them suitable for a wider range of road conditions and traffic situations.
+Scooters with 50cc engine capacity have higher speed capabilities and can reach a top speed of 55 mph or more, making them suitable for a wider range of road conditions and traffic situations.

 -Cons